opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

      * Additional log files may be of interests: refstack.log, dovetail_ha_tcXXX.out ...

-   * Example: Openstack refstack test case example
+   * Example: defcore test case example

+     * Can see the log details in ``defcore_logs/dovetail.defcore.tc001.log``, which has the passed, skipped and failed test cases results.

+     * The skipped test cases have the reason for the users to see why these test cases skipped.

-     * Can see the log details in refstack.log, which has the passed/skipped/failed test cases result, the failed test cases have rich debug information for the users to see why this test case fails.
+     * The failed test cases have rich debug information for the users to see why these test cases fail.

-   * Example: OPNFV Functest test case example
+   * Example: vping test case example

-     * For Functest tool, its log is stored in functest.log
+     * Its log is stored in dovetail.log.

-     * For each test case result in Functest, the logs are stored in functest_results.txt.
+     * Its result is stored in functest_results.txt.

-   * Example: OPNFV Yardstick test case example
+   * Example: ha test case example

-     * For Yardstick tool, its log is stored in yardstick.log
+     * Its log is stored in dovetail.log.

-     * For each test case result in Yardstick, the logs are stored in dovetail_ha_tcXXX.out, respectively.
+     * Its result is stored in dovetail_ha_tcXXX.out.

+   * Example: ipv6, sdnvpn and tempest test cases examples

+     * Can see the log details in ``ipv6_logs/dovetail.ipv6.tcXXX.log``, ``sdnvpn_logs/dovetail.sdnvpn.tcXXX.log`` and ``tempest_logs/dovetail.tempest.tcXXX.log``,
+       respectively.
+They all have the passed, skipped and failed test cases results.

 #.
 OPNFV web interface
   CVP will host a web site to collect test results.
 Users can upload their results to this web site,